 Caring for a stone sink is not nearly as complicated as most people think.
 Our stones were selected specifically because they are tough and will provide many years of low or no maintenance.
-For cleaning all you’ll need is dishwashing soap and bleach.
-Tough food stains (including wine & beets) may appear on your sink, but can easily be removed with common bleach without harming the stone, the one exception is Black Lava, so please refrain from using bleach on this stone as it may affect the stone color.
+For regular cleaning all you’ll need is dishwashing soap, for tough stains, de-greasers and bleach may be used.

-MARBLE/ The marble we use has 0% water absorption, this means any stains will not be able to penetrate into the stone, they will only be on the surface and can easily be removed with either soap or bleach (for tough stains), avoid abrasive pads and cleansers.
-If you want to maintain the high gloss polished look for marble, try to avoid acidic foods (lemon juice, etc.) from sitting in your marble sink, as these may dull or etch the finish.
+Marble & Limestone/ Most marble has 0% water absorption, this means stains will not be able to penetrate into the stone, however stains can show on the surface, to remove most stains, use soap, a de-greaser, or bleach (for tough stains), avoid abrasive pads and cleansers.
+If you want to maintain the polished look of marble, try to avoid acidic foods (lemon juice, etc.) from sitting in your marble sink, as these may dull or etch the finish.
 However over years of use this is typically unavoidable and can be considered part of the natural aging beauty of a stone sink.
-If on the other hand you prefer that new high polished look, consider using a stone gloss enhancer once a year or as needed.
+We do recommend treating your sink with a stone sealer/enhancer once a year or as needed.

-PETRIFIED WOOD, TRAVERTINE & BLACK LAVA/ All have some naturally occurring holes which required filling during the production process, the filling is a mixture of epoxy and ground stone, and should not need maintenance for many years to come, but just like a cavity tooth filling, at some point it may come loose and require re-filling, this can be done with 100% epoxy (for small holes) or with a small amount of ground stone added, just be sure the hole is clean and dry, fill, let completely cure (24-48 hours), using a razor blade slice off any excess.
-Having said that, it is not uncommon for these sinks to last 10 years or more without any maintenance.
-Chemical sealers and impregnators are recommended for black lava, travertine, and petrified wood.
-Please contact us for any questions or concerns you may have.
+Petrified Wood, Travertine/ All have some naturally occurring holes which required filling during the production process, the filling is a mixture of epoxy and ground stone, and should not need maintenance for many years to come, but just like a tooth cavity the filling at some point it may come loose and require re-filling, this can be done with 100% epoxy (for small holes) or with a small amount of ground stone mixed in.
+Prior to filling make sure the hole is clean and dry, fill, let completely cure (24-48 hours), using a razor blade slice off any excess, light sanding with 400 grit wet sandpaper may be needed .
+Having said that, it’s not uncommon for these sinks to last 10 years or more without any maintenance.
+Chemical sealers and impregnators are recommended.

-We sincerely hope you enjoy your new stone sink, after all it is one-of-a-kind!
+We sincerely hope you enjoy your new sink, after all it is one-of-a-kind!